-Join Nigel French for an in-depth discussion in this video Adding the torn paper, part of Type Project: Punk Album Art.
+Join Nigel French for an in-depth discussion in this video Adding the torn paper, part of Designing a Typographic Punk Album Art.

 I now want to add in the strips of paper that will serve as a background for the ransom note style type.
 So I'm gonna open up this image of four torn pieces of paper and in the camera roll plugin, I'll just make a few adjustments.
 I'll increase the contrast, I'll increase highlights.
 Decrease the blacks to make the background a solid black.
 Take the clarity up to 25 and then come to the detail setting and increase the sharpness up to about 100.